-Homework is a valuable extension of school learning.
+Home learning is a valuable extension of school learning.
 The amount of home learning depends on age and increases gradually throughout the school.
 All children are expected to read at home.
-This may be shared reading with parents or independent reading depending on their age and ability.
+This may be shared reading with parents or independent reading depending on their age and ability important that children can 'have a go' at any activity, even if they can't finish without help.
+Maths and English activities are set every week from Year 1 and are intended to reinforce classroom learning.

 The parent's role is crucial-you can help by sharing the activities and encouraging your child to talk about how they are working things out.
 Allow the child to be the 'teacher', explaining what they are doing.
-In this way children will better understand the work they are doing.
+In this way children will better understand the maths they are doing.